 This is urban hiking at its best.
 Begin your walk along Toronto’s largest watershed at the Humber River Arch Bridge on Lakeshore Blvd.
 The asphalt path follows the Humber River north, through areas where you’re likely to glimpse many species of migratory birds and butterflies.
 Make a U-turn at Dundas St. about a kilometre past the Old Mill Bridge, return to Lake Ontario, and finish off with a leisurely stroll east along the Martin Goodman Waterfront Trail.

 When it comes to hiking in Southern Ontario, the Bruce Trail is king.
-While you certainly won’t be able to hike the entire thing in a day (it’s 890 kilometres from end to end), we can certainly suggest some of the most beautiful sections for you to check out.
-Just over an hour north of the city is Mono Cliffs Provincial Park, where the Bruce Trail splits off into over 10 kilometres of picturesque side trails, some of which will take you through a canyon or past the up to 30-metre cliffs themselves.
+While you certainly won’t be able to hike the entire thing in a day (it’s 890 kilometres from end to end), we can definitely suggest some of the most beautiful sections for you to check out.
+Just over an hour north of the city is Mono Cliffs Provincial Park, where the Bruce Trail splits off into over 10 kilometres of picturesque side trails, some of which will take you through a canyon or past the up-to-30-metre cliffs themselves.
 Or, take the QEW Highway around the “Golden Horseshoe” to Beamer Memorial Conservation Area — this section of the Bruce Trail will take you right past one of the best lookouts on the whole Niagara Escarpment.

 If you’ve lived in Southern Ontario for a while, you probably know Elora as the home of one of one of the province’s best swimming holes.
 But close by is Elora Gorge and its three kilometres of hiking trails that skirt 22-metre high cliffs.
 If you’re looking for a longer trek, Elora has you covered on that front as well: try the Elora Cataract Trailway, a 47-kilometre trail that takes you by the Grand River, Lake Belwood, and through gorgeous Ontario countryside.

-Dundas Peak is close to Hamilton, Southern Ontario’s second-largest city and the views from the top are well worth the climb.
+Dundas Peak is close to Hamilton, Southern Ontario’s second-largest city, and the views from the top are well worth the climb.
 But the best part of this four-kilometre out-and-back trail might not even be the peak itself.
 At the other end of the trail is Tew Falls, an Instagram-worthy waterfall if we’ve ever seen one.
 Regardless of what time of year you go, make sure your camera or phone is all charged up — you’ll be taking a ton of pictures.

 Maybe you want a hike that’s a little farther away from the city?
 No problem.
 Take a day and head north to the Bruce Peninsula.
 This national park has you covered with over 10 kilometres of wooded and waterfront hiking trails.
 Our top choices?
 If you’re looking for a challenge, try the Marr Lake Trail, which will take you across a boulder beach before linking up with the Bruce Trail and taking you past The Grotto.
 Or, if you’re not feeling like a strenuous hike, try the Cyprus Lake Trail, a five-kilometre route a ways away from the hustle and bustle of Georgian Bay and The Grotto.